EnglundE/ms1-tonysbakery/README.md

 > 1. As a Frequent User, I want to see if there is any changes or updates in products.
 > 2. As a frequent User, I want to double check or if there is any changes in opening hours.

+- ### Site Owner Goals
+> 1. As a Site Owner, I want my bakery to be exposed to the local community.
+> 2. As a Site Owner, I want to expose my produts to the local community.
+> 3. As a Site Owner, I want to highlight the location and contact information for users.

 ## Design

 - ### Color Scheme